javiercastellonvillanueva/bookinstantscript/readme.md

 -Javier

 ps.
-I have attached the necessary installs to have the project running.
+I have attached the necessary installs to have the project running in the requirements.txt file.

-pip install pdf2docx openai python-docx pypandoc